bigskysoftware/grugbrain.dev/index.md

 next day impossible: complexity demon spirit has entered code and very dangerous situation!

-grug no able see complexity demon, but grug sense its presence in code base
+grug no able see complexity demon, but grug sense presence in code base

 demon complexity spirit mocking him make change here break unrelated thing there what!?! mock mock mock ha ha so funny grug love programming and not becoming shiney rock speculator like grug senior advise